infiniflow/ragflow/docs/guides/max_map_count.md

 [wsl2]
 kernelCommandLine = "sysctl.vm.max_map_count=262144"
 ```
-This will cause all WSL2 virtual machines to have that setting assigned when they start.
+*This causes all WSL2 virtual machines to have that setting assigned when they start.*

 If you are on Windows 11, or Windows 10 version 22H2 and have installed the Microsoft Store version of WSL, you can modify the /etc/sysctl.conf within the "docker-desktop" WSL distribution as follows: